blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 ## Wondrous Items

+### Dowsing Crystal
+By dangling this crystal on a chain, one can locate water sources within a few miles.

 ### +1 tool (Common)
 This tool grants a +1 in addition to any other bonuses that it would normally afford for the purpose of ability or skill checks.